MDK-Packs/Documentation/MDK_v6_Curriculum/README.md

 ## MDK v6 contents

-Previously, the term "MDK" was often equally sued as the term "µVision".
-Until MDK v5, µVision with a single installable EXE file for Windows that came with the IDE, build tools, models, as well as device and board support.
+Previously, the term "MDK" was often equally used as the term "µVision".
+Until MDK v5, µVision was a single installable EXE file for Windows that came with the IDE, build tools, and models.
+Device and board support was added by installing the approrpriate packs.
 Thus, MDK and µVision meant essentially the same.

-MDK v6 is different: apart from the tools mentioned above, it also contains Keil Studio, a set of VS Code extensions that can be used to achieve the same goals as with the old IDE.
+MDK v6 is different: apart from the tools mentioned above (including µVsion), it also contains Keil Studio, a set of VS Code extensions that can be used to achieve the same goals as with the old IDE.
 The big advantage is the support of other host operating systems, as VS Code is available on *Linux*, *macOS*, and *Windows*.
+With the exception of AVH FVP models, all tools from Arm are available for these operating systems as well.

 Refer to the [comparison table](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK#Editions) to understand the MDK v6 package contents.